ac427/warewulf_stateless/README.md

 Current testing status:

-1. tested to step 5
+1. tested to step 7
-2. step 6 slurm configuration is in progress
+2. step 8 ganglia configuration is in progress

 NOTE: